Sunder Nagar

 Sunder Nagar is a small area lying within the suburban region of Malad–Goregaon in Mumbai, India.
 It lies in west of the arterial Swami Vivekanand Road and is mostly a residential neighbourhood.
 It was built up in the 1970s during the city's population and construction boom.
 The name Sunder Nagar means "beautiful place" in Hindi.
 There was a community called "Vijaykar Wadi" before 1970 and its name was changed to "Sunder Nagar".
 "Wadi" means group of trees, there were many "Mango" and "Chikoo" trees in the area, still some can be seen in the park maintained by "The Sunder Nagar Welfare Association".
+However, recently the garden is in bad shape and the management is poor and entire main road is encroached by hawkers.